-Critical Infrastructure Summary Assessment Further Work Waste, Recycling & Energy Management Beeston Recycling Centre site has limited potential for any additional throughput and cannot be further expanded.
-Developer contributions may be Liaison with BBC Waste & Recycling will be required. required.
+Critical Infrastructure Summary Assessment Further Work Waste, Recycling & Beeston Recycling Centre site has limited potential Liaison with BBC Waste & Recycling will be Energy Management for any additional throughput and cannot be further expanded.
+Developer contributions may be required. required.
 Key Development Requirements beyond the plan period for the Strategic Location Each dwelling will require space for 4 bins to be located at the property. for Growth stretching significantly beyond the end of the Part 2 Local Plan are listed as relocating the plant nursery, electricity [All NCC comments within pre- March 2017 stakeholder meeting representations] substation, sewage works and Network Rail / DB Schenker works off site.